Wagamundi/Wagamundi/README.md

-- 👋 Hi, I’m @BavarianRaider aka.
+- 👋 Hi, I’m @Wagamundi aka.
 Jonas
 - 👀 I’m interested in Programming, PC/Hardware/Software, girls(lol), music and some other shit
-- 🌱 I’m currently deep learnign JavaScript, CSS and HTML, also I can write in Python and soon want to learn Linux Terminal for Servers...
+- 🌱 I’m know how to write, in a loose way,  in JavaScript, CSS, HTML and Python and are currently learning Java.
 - 📫 How to reach me : Instagram lol
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I´m an Idiot